rectorphp/getrector-com/packages/blog/config/data/_posts/2020/2020-01-20-how-to-install-rector-despite-composer-conflicts.md

     Rector is a composer package.
 If you install it, it has to meet install requirements conditions.
     <br>
     <strong>But how can you [upgrade your Symfony 2.8](https://www.tomasvotruba.com/blog/2019/02/28/how-to-upgrade-symfony-2-8-to-3-4/), when Rector needs at least Symfony 4.4?</strong>
-tweet: "New post on #rectorphp blog: How to install Rector despite Composer Conflicts"
 ---

 Do you have the most modern code base on PHP 7.2 and Symfony 4.4?
 No?